 Irretrievable breakdown of the marriage is the only grounds for accessing divorce in Jamaica and this is determined by the court.

 However, the court is obliged to enquire whether the parties have attempted counselling and whether there is any possibility of reconciliation.

-The court will be satisfied that the parties have separated for a continuous period of 12 months even if they resumed cohabitation for an insubstantial time for up to three months in an attempt to reconcile during that 12-month period.
+In regards to legal separation the court must be satisfied that the parties have separated for a continuous period of 12 months even if they resumed cohabitation for an insubstantial time for up to three months in an attempt to reconcile during that 12-month period.
 The 12-month period would not have been interrupted in spite of such an attempt.

 The parties could still be viewed as separated if they continue to cohabit in the same dwelling.
 This could be considered, for example, if one of the partners has removed from the matrimonial bedroom into another bedroom in the home, ceases to engage in sexual relations, or ceases to carry out household duties such as washing, cleaning or cooking on their spouse’s behalf.